jaspervdv/IFC_BuildingEnvExtractor/README.md

 Method still in development

-## Settings JSON
+## Configuration JSON

-The settings json has a very simple structure.
+The configuration json has a very simple structure.
 An example can be found below:

 ```json
 {